 Cost.
 Does the pricing on either vehicle make sense, according to your thorough research into the model you are getting?

 Safety.
 If safety and the warranty coverage are incredibly important to you, you might want to go with a brand new model as opposed to a used or older model.

 One thing about youth UTVs is that they hold their value surprisingly well for a motor vehicle; they don't depreciate quickly.
 Of course, getting it new - you're going to be succumb to a heavy depreciation - however -after that, you can have a 5 year old UTV that really won't be much cheaper than when you bought it brand new.

 Another great way of getting a good deal on a kid's side by side is to make sure you are shopping in the off season, when people aren't riding around in UTVs.
 Just like you buy your winter coat in summer and shorts in winter.
 You get the better deal on the opposite end of the year.

 Is a Youth UTV the Way to Go?

 Hopefully, you have got some more insight into the world of kids UTVs and youth side by sides.
 This article should have given you a better indicator of whether getting a side by side is the best thing for your kids.
+You might well want to consider an ATV as well, check out the comparisons and differences between an ATV Vs UTV.
 If you are still thinking yes, then absolutely go for it.
 If you have doubts, that's fine too: have more of a think on it and decide whether the financial or safety issues make you want to treat them to something you are more comfortable with.